 Professorships

-Professorships and young academics (© GDCh)
+Professorships and young researchers (© GDCh)

 Current tenders

-If you would also like to publish the call for proposals in the “Nachrichten aus der Chemie”, you have two options:
+If you would also like to publish the call for proposals in "Nachrichten aus der Chemie", you have two options:

 1. The individual ad with graphics, logo, etc. Here you can freely choose the design and text length.
-You can find examples of designed advertisements in our industry and public service job list.
+Examples of designed ads can be found in our job list for industry and public services.
 The cost of the ad depends on its size. more

 Guidelines for the submission of job advertisements